neo4j/cypher-builder/.changeset/clean-actors-hide.md

 "@neo4j/cypher-builder": minor
 ---

-Add support for number params in order and limit
+Add support for number params in skip and limit